 By knowing these as a Project Manager, you will be able to customize your communication approach to the specifics of your team and make daily work challenges you strive to solve together much more manageable and enjoyable.

 Do you have what it takes to be a Project Manager in IT?
 You're in luck!
 We are currently accepting applications for a Project Manager position.
+Moreover, if you're a student looking to launch your IT career, join our next session of Povio Project Management Academy to get your IT career to the right start.

 No matter if you’re blue, red, yellow or green personality color, we’re looking for diversity.
-Click here for more information and apply.